AstrobioMike/AstrobioMike.github.io/unix/conda-intro.md

 (Again this will ask us if we want to update.
 If we had the same version as the latest, it would just say it is installed alrady. **We can just hit `n` and return again.**)

-I tend to list out the channels when installing something just out of habit now, like in the first example above (as it's almost always bioconda in my case).
-This has the added benefit that I very frequently accidentally type out "conda-forage" 🙂

 <hr style="height:10px; visibility:hidden;" />